Natural Language Understanding (NLU) is a subtopic of

 For more technical and academic information on

 NLU, Stanford’s Natural Language Understanding class is a great source.
-Check these articles to compare NLU with NLP and NLG or NLU with SLU.
+Check the articles comparing NLU vs. NLP vs. NLG and NLU vs. SLU or learn more about LLMs and LLM applications.
 Don’t forget to review the buyer’s NLU guide and comparison of top NLU software before making a decision.